 Faicco’s is a real butcher shop.
-The sausage, pork shoulder, tripe, and pig skin are here cut the old-fashioned way, by hand from whole pigs.
+The sausage, pork shoulder, tripe, and pig skin are here cut the old-fashioned way, by hand.
 The sausage – hot or sweet, with or without garlic, cheese, fennel or parsley – is deliciously fatty and full flavored the way sausage ought to be.
 It is great for frying in a pan with some Italian peppers or cutting up and cooking for the top of a round-the-world pizza.

 Probably the best known irresistible specialty of this century-old Greenwich Village market is arancini, which are crispy balls of risotto impossible to stop eating.